Course Syllabus: FINM 32900, Winter 2025#

 Assignments#

 • Each student is to individually submit their assignment (unless otherwise specified).
-Students may work in groups, but students are not allowed to copy each other’s code.
+Students are encouraged to work in groups, but students are not allowed to copy each other’s code.
 Each student must write their own solutions individually.

 • After assignments are graded, solutions will be posted in separate GitHub repos, found here: finm-32900